druglogics/gitsbe/README.md

 This module defines models compliant with observed behavior (steady state or perturbation data) using an automated, model parameterization genetic algorithm.
-For the steady state calculation, the [BNReduction tool](https://github.com/alanavc/BNReduction) is used.
+For the attractor calculation, either the [BNReduction tool](https://github.com/alanavc/BNReduction) or the [BioLQM](https://github.com/colomoto/bioLQM) Java library is used.

 ## Input